 Person A might feel embarrassed and fiercely self-conscious because they suddenly feel as though they’ve been doing something wrong or “stupid.”
 They’ll then transform that feeling into anger and revulsion and express that at B with both barrels.

 Again, this kind of judgmental behavior is to make themselves feel better.
-It’s like a soothing balm for a raw wound.

 7. They are envious of others.